Sports in Somaliland

 Sports are popular in Somaliland from both the participation and spectating aspect.
 The most popular sport in Somaliland is football; other popular sports include track and field and basketball.
 Sporting events in Somaliland are organised by the Somaliland's Ministry of Youth and Sports.
 Somaliland hosts the Somaliland Regional Games, a multi-sport event every two or four years.
 The participants of this event are the athletes from all regions of Somaliland.

-The Somaliland national football team is a member of CONIFA, a federation for national teams not affiliated to FIFA, and has participated in the CONIFA World Football Cup.
+The Somaliland national football team has a FIFA application for membership pending recognition and would join Confederation of African Football and CECAFA in African competitive football ,Somaliland has participated in the CONIFA World Football Cup.

+Somaliland would likely join International Olympic Committee pending recognition as a sovereign country, Basketball is also a keen sport in Somaliland with Men's and Women's Teams and Leagues.